17 Best Restaurants in Niagara on the Lake

 Google rating: ⭐⭐⭐⭐⭐(4.8)*aside from Masaki, it’s the highest rated place in Niagara on the Lake

 I wouldn’t normally put places that only do breakfast or lunch on a list of best restaurants, but Avo & Co is rated well above average as far as Niagara on the Lake restaurants go.
 If you’re looking for a healthy breakfast, they’re a great go-to.
-(They have meat, vegetartian and vegan options – see menu here.)
+It can be really hard sometimes to get a sit down breakfast in Niagara on the Lake, the few places they have tend to fill up by 9am on weekends.
+So, grab and go places like Avo & Co are wholesome breakfast options.
+They have meat, vegetarian and vegan options – see menu here.)

 10. Noble Restaurant (inside Prince of Wales Hotel)